Mari Pintau Beach, Sardinia: 7 Best Things To Know

 The main thing you need to do when visiting a beach in Sardinia is to respect its environment, and the other people there.

-DON’T TAKE SAND, SHELLS OR PEBBLES – Mari Pintau is a pebbly beach and I doubt you will want to take pebbles with you – but alas, it’s worth saying that this is forbidden.
-Leave sand, shells and pebbles where they are because if you are caught with it you may end up having to face a fine.
+DON’T TAKE SAND, SHELLS OR PEBBLES – Mari Pintau is a pebbly beach and I doubt you will want to take pebbles with you.
+But alas, it’s worth saying that this is forbidden.
+Leave sand, shells and pebbles where they are.
+If you are caught with it you may end up with a fine.

 DON’T ABANDON YOUR TRASH – There are large trash cans at the beach, for small waste you produce during the day.
-Any large item should be taken home, where you can properly dispose of.
+You will find more cans by the kiosk.
+You should take any large item hone, and properly dispose of it.
 Keep in mind recycling is the thing to do in Sardinia, but the ways to do it vary from place to place so you may want to double check with your host.

 BE RESPECTFUL OF OTHERS – Ball games are impossible at Mari Pintau – but if you engage in ball games in any other beach in Sardinia, make sure to be respectful of others.
-Though smoking is still allowed at most Sardinian beaches (some have designated areas for that), please beware that cigarette smokes is not pleasant to breathe to non-smokers.
+Smoking is still allowed at most Sardinian beaches (some have designated areas for that).
+However, please beware that cigarette smokes is not pleasant to breathe to non-smokers.
 By all means, don’t drop cigarette butts in the sand or in the water!

 Traveling to Sardinia?
 Make sure to read my other posts: